 Most of us know that warming our horses up and cooling them down is important, but do you know why?

-- Helps prevent a premature onset of blood lactic acid accumulation and fatigue during performance or session.
+- Helps prevent premature onset of blood lactic acid accumulation and fatigue during performance or session.

-- Decreases the work of contraction and reduces risk of muscle injury, because it causes a gradual increase of muscle temperature.
+- Decreases the work of contraction and reduces the risk of muscle injury, because it causes a gradual increase in muscle temperature.

 - Helps enhance cardio-respiratory performance by permitting a gradual metabolic adaption period.